dragsbruh/darc/README.md

 ## Contribution

 I dont know about this stuff so feel free to fork this and modify it.
-Darc is licensed under a custom license called NWOLOL license.
+Darc is licensed under a custom license called [Kira Public License](https://github.com/dragsbruh/KPL).

 ## License

+This project is licensed under the [Kira Public License](https://github.com/dragsbruh/KPL).